 JapanFest, now in its 31st year, typically draws crowds exceeding 20,000.
 It is the largest Japanese festival in the Southeast.
 Organized by JapanFest, Inc., JapanFest is designed to promote understanding between Japanese and Americans in the Southeast.
 Tickets are $10 on-line and $12 on-site.
-Children age 6 or younger free.
+Children age 6 or younger may attend for free.
 Teachers can bring their students to JapanFest for free by applying online at www.japanfest.org.
 Larger organizations can save money by purchasing advanced ticket packages online.

 The Japan-America Society of Georgia will have various Japanese goods, t-shirts, temporary tattoos, and more; the Ginza-dori, organized by the Japanese Chamber of Commerce of Georgia and named after Tokyo's famous shopping district, will feature Japanese ceramics, traditional Japanese clothing and accessories and fun items such as masks and toys; at the Bazaar on Sunday organized by the Georgia Japanese Language School you will find books and household goods.
 Traditional Okinawan items will also be available.